RMTariant/OCT_MC/README.md

 ===Missing Features (to be implemented)===
--Add the number of detector selection in matlab script -Making a map of the code
+-Add the number of detector selection in matlab script -Need to change how the BScan width is controlled -Making a map of the code
 -Testing the functions
 -Removing the extra code